+First, we briefly state some facts about the gender gaps observed in the labor market.
 Across the EU, the gender employment gap (the difference between the employment rates of men and women of working age: 20-64 years) was 10.8 percentage points in 2021, meaning that the proportion of men of working age in employment exceeded that of women by 10.8 percentage points.
 Women tend to work less hours, they are more likely to engage in low paid and informal work, and in partial time jobs.
 Maternity leaves have a long run negative effect on the participation of women in the labor force (Bertrand 2020 and Isen et al. 2017).

 The disproportionate representation of women in low paid and informal work also contributes to the observed gender earnings gap.
 The gender earnings gap measures the impact of the three combined factors (the average hourly earnings, the monthly average number of hours paid, and the employment rate) on the average earnings of all women of working age compared with men.
-In 2018, the gender overall earnings gap was 36.2 % in the EU.
-Across Member States, the gender overall earnings gap varied significantly (from 20.4 % in Lithuania and Portugal to 44.2 % in Austria).
+In 2018, the gender overall earnings gap was 36.2~% in the EU.
+Across Member States, the gender overall earnings gap varied significantly (from 20.4~% in Lithuania and Portugal to 44.2~% in Austria).

 The current gender unbalanced situation can be explained by causes that are related to specific gender conditions of the supply and demand in the labor market.
 Regarding the causes that produce a low demand for women in some professions it is important to refer to different kinds of discrimination originated in the decisions made by the employers that are biased in favor of men relative to women.
-Some kinds of discrimination are based on the fact that most employers are men and thus it is possible that the men are more likely to like men as employees or coworkers (taste-based discrimination).
+Some kinds of discrimination are based on the fact that most employers are men and thus it is possible that the men are more likely to prefer men as employees or coworkers (taste-based discrimination).
+The taste-based discrimination model was first proposed by Becker (1957 and 1971) and Schelling (1971).
 Given that in the past the female labor force has been disproportionately low with respect to the male's one, employers have had more experience with male employees and thus have more information about the characteristics of male labor force (statistical discrimination).
-In addition, the possibility of maternity leaves increases the risk and the expected costs associated with hiring women relative to those of hiring men.
-These larger costs also induce employers to hire men rather than women (Bertrand and Mullainathan 2014, Goldin 2014, and Bertrand and Duflo 2017).
-The smaller labor demand for women also produces a reduction in their labor supply: since women have a lower probability of being selected, their relative benefits of pursuing the job search are smaller.
+The theory of statistical discrimination was pioneered by Arrow (1973), Spence (1973), and Phelps (1972).